 A guide to electric car charging

 New MG ZS EV Long Range can reach a full charge from a 7kW domestic charger in approximately 10.5 hours.
-For a Type 2 or CCS public rapid charging point, you can achieve 80% charging capacity in 63 minutes.
+Using a 50kW public rapid charging point, you can achieve 80% charging capacity in 63 minutes.

 The charging capacity of any car is going to depend on what kind of charger you’re using.
 For the MG5 EV Long Range to reach full charge, there are the following options.
 Using a 7kW fast charger, a full charge takes approximately 9.5 hours.
 When using a 50kW public rapid charger, the car can be charged to 80% capacity in 61 minutes.

 Of course, you don’t have to charge your car every night as you’re not going to use the full extent of the battery every day.
 However, for long journeys it would be beneficial to note the public rapid chargers en route so that you know you’re going to be able to charge without any issues.